PaloAltoNetworks/SkilletBuilder/docs/reference_examples/variables.rst

 generated into a web form that a user can fill out.
 Each variable can have it's own 'type' determined by the 'type_hint' attribute in the variable declaration.
 This page lists all the available type hints for reference.

+The Skillet repo contains a `sample skillet with all inputs`_.

+.. _sample skillet with all inputs: https://github.com/PaloAltoNetworks/Skillets/blob/master/inputs/all_inputs/.meta-cnc.yaml

 Variable Types
 --------------